 The student council (StuRa) is a group of volunteers representing the student body of the TU Freiberg.
 It incorporates legislative and executive functions which are carried out by the Student Parliament (StuPa) and the General Student Committee (AstA) in many other German universities in one board.

-The student council is comprised of maximum three students of each faculty, who are appointed by the student representatives (FSR).
-Therefore the student council is made up of at the most 18 members with voting power.
+The student council is comprised of a maximum of three students of each faculty, who are appointed by the student representatives (FSR).
+Therefore, the student council is made up of at most 18 members with voting power.
 Similar to the AstAs in other German universities the representatives of the student council form different units in which they care for specific topics.
-Furthermore a management board is constituted, comprised of a president, a spokesperson and two treasurers.
+Furthermore, a management board is constituted of a president, a spokesperson and two treasurers.

 The student council also serves as a partner in solving problems related to your studies and offers support for example in regard to the Federal Student Loan (BAföG) or for any questions concerning the examination policies.
 Moreover, it cares for all interests of the students going beyond the scope of the faculty level.

 Click the following links to learn more about the seven units of the student council: